The below is an excerpt from Cyrus Farivar’s new book, Habeas Data.

 We recently added two new templates that include the use of facial recognition software, since it came out recently that Amazon has been literally giving away its facial recognition software to law enforcement.
 I explain how to use the letter templates here.
-There are 20 templates now; 10 for the Police Department and 10 for the Sheriff’s Department of any given city.
+There are 10 templates now that can be used for both the Police Department (city) and Sheriff’s Department (county) of any given geographical area.

 Once you get the information back on a given city, you can begin to determine exactly which types of surveillance equipment a city’s police and a county’s sheriff departments have already purchased.
 Then, gradually, you can bring attention to the existence of the equipment to the relevant City’s City Council, in order to start the process of implementing a “surveillance policy framework” in that town.

 As we learned in an earlier interview with Tracy, Occupy activists learned these techniques in the process of finding out what the City of Oakland was using on its citizens during the #OccupyOakland protests several years ago.
 Once Oakland’s City Council were given evidence that the surveillance equipment existed, they could (eventually) do the right thing, and put a Surveillance Policy Framework in place regulating how it is allowed to be used.